Reception

 Pupils are to be collected from school at 3:15pm

-P.E will take place on Monday and Wednesday
+P.E will take place on Wednesday

 Please click here for details of PE kit and school uniform